engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ## b.
 Numeric inputs

 In the DOM, everything is a string.
-That's unhelpful when you're dealing with numeric inputs — type="number" and type="range" — as it means you have to remember to coerce input.value before using it.
+That's unhelpful when you're dealing with numeric inputs — type="number" and type="range" — as it means you have to remember to coerce input.value before using it. (tor:coerce zorla-,mecbur et-,baskı yap-)

 With bind:value, Svelte takes care of it for you: